 - Excuse me in German when seeking Attention

-- The simpler Solution
+- The simple Solution

 Excuse Me in German when leaving the Room

 When nature calls and you have to leave the room to see the bathroom, it would be rude to leave without saying anything.
 But talking about going to the toilet is also not considered good manners.
-So we often just use a vague “Excuse me”, leaving it open where exactly we are going.
+So we often just use a vague “Pardon me”, leaving it open where exactly we are going.
 But of course, everyone understands.
 So you informed the people around you why you are leaving without being rude or common.

 Or you might leave the room to take an important phone call.
 Again, you would say “excuse me!”